Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Preliminaries

-\end{defn} DP is a mathematically rigorous concept that provides privacy guarantees to the data contributors when releasing information from a datasets.
-A small $\epsilon$ implies that the probability of identifying an individual or estimating the value of a sensitive attribute of a targeted individual based on the release sanitized information is low.
-Empirical studies in the literature on DP have examined $\epsilon$ on the order of $10^{-3}$ to $10$, depending on the type of information released to the public, social perception of privacy protection, statistical accuracy of the released data, among others.
-Currently, there is no consensus and lacks a universal guideline on the choice of $\epsilon$ \citep{dwork2019differential}.
+\end{defn} DP is a mathematical concept that provides privacy guarantees for the individual in a dataset from which information is released.
+A small $\epsilon>0$ implies that the probability of identifying an individual or attaining sensitive information of a targeted individual based on the release data sanitized by $\mathcal{M}$ is low.
+When $\delta=0$, $(\epsilon,\delta)$-DP reduces to pure $\epsilon$-DP. $\delta\in[0,1)$, usually a value close to 0 (inverse proportional to poly$(n)$) if not 0, can be interpreted as the probability that the pure $\epsilon$-DP is violated.
+A similar concept to $(\epsilon, \delta)$-DP is $(\epsilon, \delta)$-probabilistic DP (pDP), given below. \begin{defn}[\textbf{$(\epsilon,\delta)$-probabilistic DP} \citep{machanavajjhala2008privacy}] A randomized algorithm $\M$ satisfies $(\epsilon,\delta)$-probabilistic DP if

-There are several relaxed versions of the $\epsilon$-DP.
-We present two relaxations that are used in later sections of this paper: $(\epsilon, \delta)$- approximate DP (aDP) and $(\epsilon, \delta)$-probabilistic DP (pDP).
-The former relaxes the bounds on the ratio in Eqn (\ref{eqn:DP}) whereas the latter bounds the probability that $\epsilon$-DP is violated.
-In both cases, setting $\delta$ at 0 reduces to $\epsilon$-DP. \begin{defn}[\textbf{$(\epsilon,\delta)$-DP} \citep{dwork2011differential}] A randomized algorithm $\M$ is of $(\epsilon,\delta)$-DP if for all dataset pairs $(D_1,D_2)$ differing by one record and for all subsets $\mathcal{S}\subseteq$ image$(\M)$,